How to Write a Formal Complaint Letter About a Coworker

 Be sure to document the conflict well, and try to confront the person (as long as there is no immediate danger) before writing a letter.
 If this isn’t an option due to safety, simply begin with writing a letter.
 If you have attempted to resolve the conflict through confrontation without success, proceed with writing your letter.

-2. Write down the details about the harassment.
+2. Write down the details of the harassment.

 Your letter will be going to the human resources manager or department (depending on the size of your organization) and you will want to give them as much information as possible.
 Be sure to include: